How to access the LRZ Linux Clusters

 Secure Shell Public Keys

-The Secure Shell rsa public keys for the interactive nodes are given in the following link (please add these to ~/.ssh/known_hosts on your own workstation before logging in for the first time):
+The Secure Shell ECDSA public keys for the interactive nodes are supplied through the following link (please add these to ~/.ssh/known_hosts on your own workstation before logging in for the first time):

 An alternative way of accessing the cluster is to use GSI-SSH, which is a component of the Globus toolkit and provides